 When does all this start?

-A: Mostly October of 2018.
-Plans for HHS to develop technical assistance and a clearinghouse are effective already.
+A: The new funding kicks in in October of 2019.
+Plans for HHS to develop technical assistance and a clearinghouse are effective already, with the earliest deadlines for rule making coming in October of 2018.

 Note: This story was updated on Wednesday, Feb.
 15.